SainanZHANG-m/SainanZHANG-m.github.io/_pages/about.md

 Submitted Papers
 -------
 1. Sainan Zhang, Shaoyan Guo, Melvyn Sim, Huifu Xu.
-Modified Polyhedral Method for Elicitation of Shape-Free Utility and Conservatism Reduction in Robust Optimization. _under review_, 2025.
+Modified Polyhedral Method for Elicitation of Shape-Free Utility and Conservatism Reduction in Robust Optimization. _Major revision in Management Science_, 2025.

 2. Sainan Zhang, Huifu Xu, Hailin Sun.
 Statistical Robustness of Kernel Learning Estimator with Respect to Data Perturbation. _Revised and Resubmitted to Mathematics of Operations Research_, 2024.